 We understand that most victims of sexual harassment decide not to report their case because they fear repercussions at work, rejection, and retaliation.
 Fortunately, there are many federal and state laws that provide protection to victims of sexual harassment.

 With our help, you can make the harassment stop.
 With our help, you may be able to recover monetary damages for the torment you have endured.
-If you believe you have been the victim of sexual harassment in North Florida or Southwest Georgia, contact our offices immediately and get the help you deserve.
+If you believe you have been the victim of sexual harassment in North Florida or Southwest Georgia, contact the law offices of Scott & Wallace LLP immediately and get the help you deserve.